 But scratch beneath the surface and you will find that Los Mochis and its surroundings are one of the most untapped destinations to travel to in Northern Mexico.
 You will find Mexican delicacies and street food eats here that are only found in this part of the country.

 Los Mochis may not be a beauty, but it provides a welcome glimpse into what “real” life is like in Sinaloa.
-Stroll through the Jardin Botanico when you explore the center of town.
+Stroll through the Jardin Botanico when you explore the centre of town.

 Many, like bamboo and banyan trees, are never seen in Mexico but they thrive in this gorgeous garden.
 The nearby Plazuela 27 de Septiembre is a bustling central square that often plays host to local markets and events.